robertadelima/memory-allocation-simulator/README.md

 # memory-allocation-simulator
-This is a simple memory allocation simulator developed for an Operating Systems (OS) class, using the First Fit algorithm.
+This project is a memory allocation simulator developed for an Operating Systems (OS) class, using the First Fit algorithm.

 ## Project requirements: